See, Learn, Assist: Safe and Self-Paced Robotic Rehabilitation via Video-Based Learning from Demonstration: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

 We presented a novel video-based LfD framework that encodes therapist demonstrations into body-centric 6-DoF trajectories for rehabilitation exercises, ensuring safe execution through GMR-based force modeling and trajectory reversibility.
 The system delivers therapy across passive, active-assisted, and active-resistive modalities.
 During active modes, an effort-based temporal dilation mechanism empowers the patient to intuitively control the exercise progression through their applied tangential effort, while passive mode safely guides the passive limb along the reference path.
 The framework was validated across three exercises encompassing the three anatomical planes of motion.
-For subjects with varying limb lengths, the vision-based anatomical scaling successfully reproduced the expert’s intended motion with an average positional error of $3.7 cm$.
+For subjects with varying limb lengths, the vision-based anatomical scaling successfully reproduced the expert’s intended motion with an average positional error of $3.7$~cm.
 Furthermore, the system maintained high kinematic fidelity, preserving the target ROM with a minimal average deviation of $5.5^\circ$.

 Despite these results, several limitations remain.
 First, while the system successfully identifies discrete grasp orientations, the vision pipeline struggles to capture continuous axial joint rotations, which are inherently difficult for markerless pose estimators and limit the fidelity of rotational exercises.
 Second, performance degrades under occlusions or suboptimal camera placement, as body-centric frame construction requires continuous visibility of key anatomical landmarks.
-Additionally, the system currently relies on a single wrist-mounted holder as the grasping interface, requiring all trajectories to be mapped to the wrist.
+Third, the system currently relies on a single wrist-mounted holder as the grasping interface, requiring all trajectories to be mapped to the wrist.
+Finally, the experimental validation is currently limited to a pilot study of four healthy subjects.